 So, what if the goalie is passed the ball from one of their own players while the ball is still in play?
 The answer to this depends on how the ball was passed.

-If the player uses their foot to kick the ball and deliberately pass to the goalie, then the goalkeeper cannot touch the ball with their hands.
+If the player uses their foot to kick the ball and deliberately passes to the goalie, then the goalkeeper cannot touch the ball with their hands.

-If you’re wanting to know more about where and when a goalie can use their hands check out this other article I wrote – Where and When Can a Soccer Goalie Use Their Hands for even more information.
+If you want to know more about where and when a goalie can use their hands, check out this other article I wrote – Where and When Can a Soccer Goalie Use Their Hands – for even more information.

 Before this, it was common for the goalkeeper to simply pick up the ball every time it came to them.
-This sometimes led to slowing down the game and displaying less skill and providing less entertaining games to watch.
+This sometimes led to slowing down the game, displaying less skill, and providing less entertaining games to watch.

-The soccer World Cup directly preceding the introduction of this rule was widely considered to be slow, and uninteresting to watch.
-This was mainly because of the number of times the ball was passed back to the goalkeeper who would then pick it up, slowing down the game.
+The soccer World Cup directly preceding the introduction of this rule was widely considered to be slow and uninteresting to watch.
+This was mainly because of the number of times players passed the ball back to the goalkeeper, who would then pick it up, slowing down the game.

 The back-pass rule has also often been credited with playing a large part in encouraging goalkeepers to become more proficient in their footwork with the ball.
 Now some of the best goalies in the world are the ones who are considered to be the best with the ball at their feet.